Giveth/giveth-wiki/wiki/documentation/video-content-policy.md

   - Giveth Daily (daily - RT: ~7min)

 ## Tension
-There has been a dramatic rise in volume of production of video content from Unicorn DAC without properly thinking about an overall content strategy.
+There has been a dramatic rise in volume of production of video content from Giveth DAC without properly thinking about an overall content strategy.

 ## Proposal
 Use the tools and opportunities we have to develop a serious video online presence, focusing on tapping into unused potential and a stricter distribution concept